Matt Busby: European glory and retirement

 The biggest success of his career came on 29 May 1968 when the team won the European Cup.
 He retired as manager at the end of the following season, having announced his intention to do so on 14 January 1969, but remained at the club as a director, handing over managerial duties to trainer and former player Wilf McGuinness.
 When McGuinness was sacked in December 1970, Busby returned to the manager's seat on an interim basis until a new permanent appointment was made after the end of the season.
 The job went to Frank O'Farrell in June 1971 after United were unsuccessful in approaching Jock Stein and Don Revie.
 He carried on as a club director for 11 years, before being made president in 1980.

-Busby was appointed Commander of the Order of the British Empire (CBE) in the 1958 Birthday Honours, and was knighted following the European Cup victory in 1968 in that year's Birthday Honours.
+Busby was appointed a CBE in the 1958 Birthday Honours, and was knighted following the European Cup victory in 1968 in that year's Birthday Honours.
 He was made a Knight Commander of St Gregory by the Pope in 1972.

-Later years and death
+Later years, death and legacy

 Busby was the subject of This Is Your Life on two occasions: in January 1958 (a month before the Munich tragedy), when he was surprised by Eamonn Andrews at the BBC Studios in Manchester, and in May 1971, when he became the show's first subject to be honoured for a second time.
 On this occasion, Andrews surprised him just ahead of his final game as interim manager, leading Manchester United in a derby match with Manchester City at Maine Road.
 His testimonial was held at Old Trafford in August 1991.
 A Manchester United side featuring a new generation of star players including Mark Hughes and Steve Bruce took on a Republic of Ireland XI.
-The result was a 1–1 draw.